USS America Arrives in San Diego

 |Downloads:

-This work, USS America Arrives in San Diego [Image 5 of 5], by PO2 Ulrika Mendiola, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS America Arrives in San Diego [Image 2 of 2], by Mark Faram, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.